ronan498/Energy-Forecasting-Project/README.md

 # Energy‑Forecasting‑Project

-This repository hosts a Jupyter Notebook that automates electricity‑consumption forecasting for a microgrid using an ensemble of time‑series models via AutoTS.
+I spent some time working with time series forecasting models and found Auto ARIMA and AutoTS to be very effective.
+In this repository I compare and analyse these models to see how they automate electricity‑consumption forecasting for a microgrid.

 ---